aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/customize-globalization-settings-for-pivot-table/_index.md

         });

         class CustomPivotTableGlobalizationSettings extends AsposeCells.PivotGlobalizationSettings {
-            // Gets the name of "Total" label in the PivotTable. getTextOfTotal() {
+            // Gets the name of the "Total" label in the PivotTable. getTextOfTotal() {
                 console.log("---------GetPivotTotalName-------------");
                 return "AsposeGetPivotTotalName";
             }

-            // Gets the name of "Grand Total" label in the PivotTable. getTextOfGrandTotal() {
+            // Gets the name of the "Grand Total" label in the PivotTable. getTextOfGrandTotal() {
                 console.log("---------GetPivotGrandTotalName-------------");
                 return "AsposeGetPivotGrandTotalName";
             }

-            // Gets the name of "(Multiple Items)" label in the PivotTable. getTextOfMultipleItems() {
+            // Gets the name of the "(Multiple Items)" label in the PivotTable. getTextOfMultipleItems() {
                 console.log("---------GetMultipleItemsName-------------");
                 return "AsposeGetMultipleItemsName";
             }

-            // Gets the name of "(All)" label in the PivotTable. getTextOfAll() {
+            // Gets the name of the "(All)" label in the PivotTable. getTextOfAll() {
                 console.log("---------GetAllName-------------");
                 return "AsposeGetAllName";
             }

-            // Gets the name of "Column Labels" label in the PivotTable. getTextOfColumnLabels() {
+            // Gets the name of the "Column Labels" label in the PivotTable. getTextOfColumnLabels() {
                 console.log("---------GetColumnLabelsOfPivotTable-------------");
                 return "AsposeGetColumnLabelsOfPivotTable";
             }

-            // Gets the name of "Row Labels" label in the PivotTable. getTextOfRowLabels() {
+            // Gets the name of the "Row Labels" label in the PivotTable. getTextOfRowLabels() {
                 console.log("---------GetRowLabelsNameOfPivotTable-------------");
                 return "AsposeGetRowLabelsNameOfPivotTable";
             }

-            // Gets the name of "(blank)" label in the PivotTable. getTextOfEmptyData() {
+            // Gets the name of the "(blank)" label in the PivotTable. getTextOfEmptyData() {
                 console.log("---------GetEmptyDataName-------------");
                 return "(blank)AsposeGetEmptyDataName";
             }

-            // Gets the name of PivotFieldSubtotalType type in the PivotTable. getTextOfSubTotal(subTotalType) {
+            // Gets the name for a given PivotFieldSubtotalType in the PivotTable. getTextOfSubTotal(subTotalType) {
                 console.log("---------GetSubTotalName-------------");